-UK's Queen Elizabeth invokes WW2 spirit: we can defeat the coronavirus
+'We'll meet again': Queen Elizabeth invokes WW2 spirit to defeat coronavirus

 Elizabeth said the situation reminded her of her first ever broadcast in 1940, when she and her late sister Margaret spoke from Windsor to children who had been evacuated from their homes to escape bombing raids by Nazi German aircraft.

+“Today, once again, many will feel a painful sense of separation from their loved ones.
+But now, as then, we know, deep down, that it is the right thing to do,” she said.

-She said that in the future people could take pride in how they too had dealt with such a challenge and disruption to their lives.
+In the future people could take pride in how they too had dealt with disruption to their lives, and that the wartime stoicism of the British was not something from the past, but part of the present and future.

 “Those who come after us will say the Britons of this generation were as strong as any,” she said.
-“That the attributes of self-discipline, of quiet good-humoured resolve and of fellow-feeling still characterise this country.
-The pride in who we are is not a part of our past, it defines our present and our future.”
+“That the attributes of self-discipline, of quiet good-humoured resolve and of fellow-feeling still characterise this country.”

-She even invoked the words of the famous song “We’ll Meet Again” by Vera Lynn from World War Two which became a symbol of hope for Britons during the conflict.
+She concluded by invoking the words of the song “We’ll Meet Again” by Vera Lynn from World War Two which became a symbol of hope for Britons during the conflict.

 “We should take comfort that while we may have more still to endure, better days will return,” she said.
 “We will be with our friends again; we will be with our families again; we will meet again.”